-435 melt.
+A comparison between the values of the final parameter sets of all catchments is shown in Fig. 6.
+As the main purpose is to evaluate the glacier routine introduced in SWAT-GL, the comparison is limited to the five glacier parameters.
+Results are presented for the $f{NRMSE}$ values of the annual glacier mass balance only.
+The parameter values of the GG are relatively well-spaced in the parameter space, with the exception of the GLMFMX parameter, which controls the maximum amount of glacier melt.
 The parameter tends to cluster at its lower boundary for GG, LCG and SCG.
-The lower bound of GLMFMX is associated with a reduction of strong negative mass balance rates, which might lead to an overestimated ablation.
+The lower bound of GLMFMX is associated with a reduction in strong negative mass balance rates, which might lead to an overestimated ablation.
 The parameter is among the most interactive ones, as shown before, indicating that parameter clustering does not necessarily result in a distinct objective function distribution.
-As Fig. 6 only provides a snapshot for the f{NRMSE} of MB, the pattern of the objective function space for SC for example could look differently.
-Analogously to GG, the final parameterizations of the LCG are generally well-spread.

-- 440 An exception exhibits the glacier melt temperature (GLMLTMP) and GLMFMX that both show clustered values.
+As Fig. 6 provides only a snapshot for the $f{\text{NRMSE}}$ of MB, the pattern of the objective function space for SC, for example, could look different.
+Analogous to GG, the final parameterizations of the LCG are generally well-spread.
+An exception is the glacier melt temperature (GLMLTMP) and GLMFMX, which both show clustered values.
 In contrast to the maximum melt factor, the glacier melt threshold temperature groups at its (relatively high) upper bound for the LCG, WG and SCG.
 The two patterns indicate the necessity of high melt rates, which should not occur too early.
 The final parameter distribution of the WG is more narrow compared to the other catchments.
-It is shown that especially for the accumulation rate (f{accu}) , small values are desired to avoid large positive mass balance simulations. - Looking at the best parameters for different objectives, it is shown that the best SC simulations can deviate significantly from the best MB simulations (in both the difference in the f{NRMSE} of the MB and the parameter values).
-Large deviations in terms of the f{NRMSE} of the MB can be seen for the SCG and WG (large vertical difference of blue cross and x).
-With respect to the best final parameters of these two variables, large differences can be observed for GLMLTMP, GLMFMX of the WG (large horizontal distance of blue cross and x), GLMFMN of the SCG and LCG.
-Moreover, it already becomes apparent that the best - 450 discharge simulations do not necessarily coincide with the best simulations of glacier mass balance or snow cover, despite the strong dependency of discharge on snow and glacier melt, which is further discussed in the following chapters.
+It is shown that, especially for the accumulation rate ( $f{accu}$ ), small values are desired to avoid large positive mass balance simulations.

+Looking at the best parameters for different objectives, it is shown that the best SC simulations can deviate significantly from the best MB simulations (in both the difference in $f{\text{NRMSE}}$ of the MB and the parameter values).
+Large deviations in terms of the $f{\text{NRMSE}}$ of the MB can be seen for the SCG and WG (large vertical difference of blue cross and x).
+With respect to the best final parameters of these two variables, large differences can be observed for GLMLTMP, GLMFMX of the WG (large horizontal distance of blue cross and x), and GLMFMN of the SCG and LCG.
+Moreover, it already becomes apparent that the best discharge simulations do not necessarily coincide with the best simulations of the glacier mass balance or snow cover, despite the strong dependency of discharge on snow and glacier melt, which is further discussed in the following sections.

 Table A1 provides a detailed overview of the ranges and median values for each glacier parameter and each catchment at the end of the optimization.

-3.3 Evaluating SWAT-GL's Representation of Glacier & Snow Processes
+3.3 Evaluating SWAT-GL's representation of glacier and snow processes